Agile Ability – Paid Search Campaigns

 - Price – services or products with cost

 - Seller Ratings – automated snippets that may show if your business has reviews on Google My Business or TrustPilot.

 Your ads will start showing within a few hours and you can see the results in your paid search accounts.
 Also, you can pause your campaigns at any time if you feel they’re not working for you.

 Local Paid Search Campaigns

-In London, when you opt for a paid search (PPC) London demographics on Google will help Londoners see your ad immediately they search.
+In London, when you opt for a paid search (PPC) London demographics, Google will help Londoners see your ad immediately when they search.
 For a paid search (PPC) Surrey residents will definitely benefit when it’s targeted towards Surrey only.
-Also, people who stay in Reigate will be able to click on a paid search Reigate-targeted.

 Localizing paid search campaigns helps you to a greater extent – especially when you’re offering a local product or service.
 Going for global paid search campaigns can be detrimental in this case, since you’ll be paying for clicks that cannot convert into sales.
 For Sussex county, opting for paid search (PPC) Sussex demographics will lead to great clicks and thus, sales!